 To manage the large amount of client data you need at your fingertips, a Customer Relationship Management (CRM) tool will help you be effective and productive.
 A CRM is not just a fancy contact list, it is used to track the buyer’s journey for every lead or customer you communicate with across your sales and support teams.
 The more leads and customers you have the more important it becomes to have a tool sophisticated enough to organize the data so you can quickly and easily evaluate it to increase sales.

 Building a solid bond means knowing your customers’ name, ways to contact them, buying history, interaction and communications with you (e.g., visits to your site and email clicks).
 The CRM will house and collect all of these data points.
 By using a CRM system, you can track employee activity and client relationships.

 A CRM like Salesforce can achieve this by serving as the hub for all your customer interactions.
 Integrating into your website, social media platforms, and email marketing.
 The age-old saying is true, “knowledge is power.”
 The more data you have on those who are buying the easier it will be to increase sales.

-However, the capacity to analyzing your customer data is where a CRM really shows its’ worth.
-Salesforce will show you up to the minute reports on sales performance, productivity, deals closed versus goal, and more.
-With these insights you can grow faster by knowing where you need to focus.
+However, the capacity to analyze your customer data is where a CRM really shows its’ worth.
+Salesforce will show you up-to-the-minute reports on sales performance, productivity, deals closed versus goal, and more.
+With these insights, you can grow faster by knowing where you need to focus.
 Helping you not just find new customers but retain past ones.